Home / Pre-Order / Pre-Order Retailers Guide

 Should I pre-order from Rockstar directly or use a third party?

 If you want guaranteed access to Rockstar Social Club perks and the cleanest digital fulfillment, pre-order through Rockstar's own website.
-If you want retailer-exclusive bonuses (which Rockstar has historically offered through GameStop and others), pre-order through that retailer.
+If you're hoping for retailer-exclusive bonuses (which Rockstar has offered on past launches through GameStop and others, but has not announced for GTA 6), pre-order through that retailer.
 For most buyers, the choice is between Rockstar direct and your console's first-party storefront — both are equally reliable.

 Information drawn from official Rockstar Games and Take-Two Interactive communications, publicly available casting documentation, mainstream gaming press, and verified retailer materials.
 Predictions and unconfirmed information clearly identified throughout.
 Our methodology →